DaanDemaecker/VulkanRenderer/README.md

 ### Texture loading
 Textures can be loaded from a variety of file types.
 Textures can be used in materials to be sent to shaders so the user can use it however they want.
 Currently diffuse, gloss, specular and normal maps are supported.

+### Global light
+Currently there is a single global directional light that is used for shading in any way the user wants to.
+The light has a direction, color and intensity that can be customized.

 ### Camera movement
 A simple camera movement is implemented so that the user can see their objects from different angles.